cybergalactic/MSS/README.md

        addpath(genpath(pwd))
        savepath

+Later, you can update an existing path automatically, and remove dead links by using the command

+    mssPath

 To get started and find help on using the MSS, type the following command in the MATLAB command window:

     mssHelp